GoogleCloudPlatform/terraform-validator/README.md

 **Note**: Using Terraform Validator does _not_ require an active installation of Forseti.
 Terraform Validator is a self-contained binary.

-Note: this tool supports Terraform v0.12 by default.
-To switch to use Terraform v0.11, please see the section [Terraform v0.11](#terraform-v011).
+Note: this tool supports Terraform v0.12.
+Terraform 0.11 is not supported.

 ## Getting Started